 Food and diet

-The National MS Society does not advocate any specific diet for people with MS. However, following a healthful diet that includes plenty of fruits and vegetables and little to no processed foods can help boost energy levels and overall health.
+However, they note that following a healthful diet that contains a high proportion of fruits and vegetables and few processed foods can help boost energy levels and overall health.

-RRMS can pose both physical and emotional hurdles for the affected person and their family.
-With proper medical care, many people with RRMS can lead long, active lives.
+RRMS is not a fatal disease, and with proper medical care, many people with RRMS can lead long, active lives.

 Secondary progressive MS

-SPMS typically does not have defined periods of relapses and remission.
-Instead, the symptoms gradually get worse and may be present all the time.
+SPMS typically does not have defined periods of relapse and remission.
+Instead, the symptoms gradually get worse and may become constant.